idirlab/freebases/README.md

-# Comprehensive Analysis of Freebase and Creation of Datasets for Robust Evaluation of Knowledge Graph Completion Methods
+# Creation of Datasets for Robust Evaluation of Knowledge Graph Completion Methods

 ## Overview